alexjurkiewicz/acts/README.md

     -   Keep the most recent 12 monthly backups, and delete any older ones.
     -   Do not delete any yearly backups.
+-   If you ever remove a backup path from your config, its old backups will no longer be automatically cleaned.

 TODO
 ----